geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

 Adatum’s IT Consultant has explained to Holly that once she has created a report that contains one or more visualizations, she can then create a dashboard based on that report.
 In fact, she could create a dashboard from a report, from scratch, from a dataset, or by duplicating an existing dashboard.
 Since pinning visualizations from a report that's already been built onto a dashboard is the quickest and easiest way to create a dashboard, Holly has decided that this is the route she is going to take.
 For her pilot project, Holly has decided to create a dashboard from the report that she created in the prior task.

 Dashboards can only be created in Power BI Online because they are a feature of the Power BI service; they cannot be created in Power BI Desktop.
-Unlike Power BI reports, which are based on a single dataset and can created in both the Power BI Service and Power BI Deskstop, dashboards can be based on one or more datasets and are a feature of just the Power BI Service.
+Unlike Power BI reports, which are based on a single dataset and can created in both the Power BI Service and Power BI Desktop, dashboards can be based on one or more datasets and are a feature of just the Power BI Service.

 **Note:** At the end of this task are steps on how to use your mobile device to view the dashboard that you created.
 These steps are strictly optional.